-Configure the failback operation:
+Configure and start the failback operation:

-Select the Failback option.
+Figure 253: Select a Failback option.

-1. General
+Step: General

-• Review general details about the imported protected domain for failback.
+• Review general details about the imported Protected Domain for failback.

 • If the information is correct, click the Next button.

-Review details of the imported domain.
+Figure 254: Review details of the imported Domain.

-2(a).
-Failback Settings
+Step: Failback Settings

 • Click the Next button.

-Configure failback settings.
+Figure 255: Configure failback settings.

-2(b).
-VM Settings
+Step: VM Settings

 • Map a Recovery VM Network to the Protected VM Network.